 — ABC News (@ABC) June 24, 2020

-Several weeks ago New York had among the highest cases of coronavirus, with some days having more than 10,000 new cases.
+A few months ago New York had among the highest cases of coronavirus, with some days seeing more than 10,000 new cases.
 At this point New York is consistently down to fewer than 1,000 cases per day, while states like Florida are seeing more cases than ever before.

 “We worked very hard to get the viral transmission rate down.
 We don’t want to see it go up because a lot of people come into this region and they can literally bring the infection with them.”

-The reason all three states are introducing this policy at the same time is because “what happens in New York happens in New Jersey and happens in Connecticut.”
+The reason all three states introduced this policy at the same time is because “what happens in New York happens in New Jersey and happens in Connecticut.”

-The 14-day quarantine requirement will be based on the number of new cases per 100,000 residents in states over the past seven days.
-This will be adjusted constantly, but for now visitors from the following states will be subjected to the quarantine requirement:
+The 14-day quarantine requirement is based on the number of new cases per 100,000 residents in states over the past seven days.
+The list:

 - North Carolina

 - South Carolina

 The constant updates of states sure makes it impossible to plan future travel there, since you don’t know if you’ll be subjected to a 14-day quarantine or not.